SJ001/AI-Feynman/README.md

 In order to get started, run compile.sh to compile the fortran files used for the brute force code.

 ai_feynman_example.py contains an example of running a code on some examples (found in the example_data directory).
+More data files on which the code can be tested on can be found in the Feynman Symbolic Regression Database: https://space.mit.edu/home/tegmark/aifeynman.html.

-The main function has the following parameters
+The main function of the code, called by the user, has the following parameters:

 pathdir - path to the directory containing the data file filename - the name of the file containing the data